adscorp100/mdhomecarebuild/src/content/blog/guide-buying-selling-donating-second-hand-disability-equipment-australia-2025.md

     *   **Pros:** More relevant listings, potentially more knowledgeable sellers/buyers, potentially higher trust level.
     *   **Cons:** May have fewer listings than general platforms.
 *   **Trading Post:** Also listed as a source for mobility aids.6

+Key retailers who supply NDIS equipment, such as [Surgical House](/blog/surgical-house-ndis-equipment-guide) and [Independent Living Centres](/blog/independent-living-centres-ndis-support-australia), may also have clearance or ex-demo stock available.

 ### 3.2 Dedicated Facebook Groups